RanaSamiafzal/react-firebase-chat/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

 - [React](https://reactjs.org/) - A JavaScript library for building user interfaces
 - [Firebase](https://firebase.google.com/) - Google's mobile platform for app development
 - [Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework
 - [Create React App](https://create-react-app.dev/) - React application bootstrapping tool

-## 📞 Support

-For support, email support@example.com or create an issue in this repository.

----

 **Made with ❤️ using React and Firebase**